Brass Band Camp

 Dr. Nathan Rinnert, Assistant Director of Bands, Mansfield University

-Dr. Rinnert is the Assistant Director of Bands at MU where he directs the MU Brass Band & Symphonic Band, co-directs the marching band, teaches the tuba studio, and serves as an instrumental music education specialist.
-He will be conducting the camp band, as well as coordinating administrative aspects of the camp.
+Dr. Rinnert is the Music Department Chair and Assistant Director of Bands at MU where he directs the MU Brass Band & Symphonic Band, co-directs the marching band, teaches the tuba studio, and serves as an instrumental music education specialist.
+He will be conducting the camp band, teaching master classes and sectionals, coaching chamber ensembles, as well as coordinating administrative aspects of the camp.

 Camp counselors are selected Mansfield University music majors and will also serve as teaching staff by assisting with master classes and chamber ensembles.
-Counselors will also play with the band as needed.
-The counselor to camper ratio is 1:10.
+Counselors will also play with the band.
+The counselor to camper ratio is about 1:5.
 Campers and counselors live in the campus residence halls and eat in the campus cafeteria.